Personal tools

-The research in the group is centered around modeling and implementing applications and tools which manipulate large amounts of complex data.
+The research in LIS is centered around modeling and implementing applications and tools which manipulate large amounts of complex data, for multidisciplinary applications.
 Our current research topics are:

 • Scientific Databases